kemanedonfack/aws-scale-wordpress/README.md

 }
 ```

-### Step 2: Modifying loadbalancer.tf
+### Step 2: Modify loadbalancer.tf

-I modified the `loadbalancer.tf` to ensure that the ALB is properly configured to handle incoming HTTP traffic on port 80 and forward it to the instances registered with the ASG.
-The ALB acts as the entry point for client requests and distributes the traffic evenly across the instances in the ASG.
+To ensure that the ALB handles incoming HTTP traffic on port 80 and distributes it evenly across the instances in the ASG, we modified the `loadbalancer.tf` file as follows:

 ```terraform
 resource "aws_lb" "alb" {